“It’s about seeing the light

 “Yeah, been here, done that, alright,” I said, finding myself commencing to roll some other roadblocks around in my head.
 “Though not quite the skulduggery part…”

-“He means the nature and degree of your possible involvement, Mister Herbert,” said Treywater on approach to the white restraining gate rails Paulen and I were leaning against like we were two bibbed farmers over some soybean cions and mint Skoal dip.
+“It’s about the nature and degree of your possible involvement, Mister Herbert,” said Treywater on approach to the white restraining gate rails Paulen and I were leaning against like we were two bibbed farmers over some soybean cions and mint Skoal dip.
 “We’re just collecting the factual evidence to make the connection.”

 “This is totally unbelievable,” I shook my aching melon, suffering a serious BDNF deficiency from this entire spook vs. spook, stoolie vs. stoolie routine.